 NSO treatment: Ordinary income tax applies to the full bargain element with immediate withholding required.

 ISO treatment: A same-day sale disqualifies ISOs from special treatment, converting the entire spread to ordinary income.
-This eliminates the capital gains advantage and may result in higher total tax than NSO treatment.
+This eliminates the capital-gains advantage and may result in higher total tax than NSO treatment.
+With a cash-paid ISO held two years, AMT (0-28%) applies at exercise and long-term capital gains (15-20%) at sale.
+With cashless ISO exercise, ordinary income (22-37%) applies at exercise and only post-exercise gain qualifies for capital-gains rates — a noticeably higher total tax bill in most cases.

 Withholding Requirements